ckohrt/rtspmpeg/README.md

 * the container was based on ubuntu:latest so I changed it to alpine
 * I added specific versions in the docker file to be sure that it builds also in the future.
 For me it was not so interesting if the software was the newest one, I prefer running software out of the box.
 Then, somebody can change this...

+# Create container

-To create a container image called rtspmpeg:
+To create a container image called ckrtspmpeg:

 ```
-docker build -t rtspmpeg .
+docker build -t ckrtspmpeg .
 ```

 # Set up

 At the moment You have to download this git project, modify the files samplestream and sampleframe and build a fresh image.
-I will improve this.
+I will improve this, e.g. with git CI/CD to create a container on docker.io.

-For excample, I had to add
+For excample, I had to add to the files samplestream and sampleframe
 ```
 -rtsp_transport tcp
 ```